bilelmoussaoui/ashpd/README.md

 interact with the various portals defined per the [specifications](https://flatpak.github.io/xdg-desktop-portal/portal-docs.html).
 It provides an alternative to the C library [https://github.com/flatpak/libportal](https://github.com/flatpak/libportal)

+## Examples

+Ask the compositor to pick a color

 ```rust,no_run
 use ashpd::{desktop::screenshot, Response, WindowIdentifier};
 use zbus::fdo::Result;